sally/algos/README.md

 At the root level, problems are generally separated into the data structures involved in the solution (besides the `dynamic_programming`, `misc`, and `notes` folders.

 Feel free also to take a look at [my accountability group's algorithm repo](https://www.github.com/sally/algoccountabilibuddies), which is a bit more organized albeit having less content.
 (This repo should also be considered inactive, beginning Feb 2017 onward.)
+However, if you submit a pull request with a solution for one of the algorithms (or adding an algorithm), I'll receive a notification and will be sure to take a look. (◕‿◕✿)

 ## Sources